npge/lua-npge/API.md

 ```

 If the fragment belongs to multiple blocks, `blockByFragment`
 return one of them (the selection is undefined).
+The list of
+all blocks owning the fragment can be obtained with method
+`blockaByFragment`.

 BlockSet can find overlapping fragments very fast: